Bristol-Cyber-Security-Group/testbed-os/docs/testbed-config/index.rst

     The testbed requires two JSON documents before it will be able to run.
     The `host.json` contains information about the current testbed host that will take part of the testbed.
-    The `mode.json` contains information on how the testbed behaves in master or client mode.
+    The `mode.json` contains information on how the testbed behaves in main or client mode.
     These files must exist before executing any |kvm-compose| commands.

     The host file is located in `/var/lib/testbedos/config/host.json`.